IgniteUI/igniteui-documentation/topics/02_Controls/igHtmlEditor/02_Working/04_igHtmlEditor_TypeScript_Support.md

 ### <a id="Requirements"></a>Requirements
 In order to run this sample, you need to have:
--   The required Ignite UI JavaScript and CSS files
+-   The required %%ProductName%% JavaScript and CSS files
--   The required Ignite UI TypeScript definitions
+-   The required %%ProductName%% TypeScript definitions

 ### <a id="Overview"></a>Overview
 This topic takes you step-by-step toward creating an `igHtmlEditor` and TypeScript code to go with it.